 Estimating carpet cleaning cost

-There are two main ways to estimate the cost of a job as a professional carpet cleaner: per square foot and per room.
+Through our practical knowledge, there are two main ways to estimate the cost of a job as a professional carpet cleaner: per square foot and per room.

 Per square foot

-The average carpet cleaning cost per square foot is $0.25.
+Our research indicates that the average carpet cleaning cost per square foot is $0.25.

 Take your rate per square foot and multiply it by the square footage of the areas of the house that you clean to get your total estimate price.